Your Down Payment

 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her home equity.
-The buyer funds the highest percentage of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Generally, this form of second mortgage has a higher rate of interest.
+We a seller carries back a second mortgage, the seller loans you part of his or her equity.
+The buyer funds most of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
+Typically you'll pay a somewhat higher interest rate with the loan from the seller.

-No matter your method of getting together your down payment, the satisfaction of living in your own home will be just as sweet!
+No matter how you gather your down payment money, the thrill of reaching the goal of living in your own home will be just as great!